tarang1998/KnowledgeBase/Backend/BackendFundamentals/http.md

 - The common features controllable by HTTP:

     - Caching : The server can instruct proxies and clients about what to cache and for how long.
 The client can instruct intermediate cache proxies to ignore the stored documents.
-    - Relaxing the origin constraint
+    - Relaxing the origin constraint : To prevent snooping and other privacy invasions, web browsers enforce strict separation between web sites.
+Only pages from the same origin can access all the information of a web page.
     - Authentication